-Costs for study abroad vary program to program and are in addition to the tuition for Winter Term (included in the fall semester tuition/bill).
+Costs for global study vary program to program and are in addition to the tuition for Winter Term (included in fall semester tuition/bill).

-Basic cost information is available on the Cost and Credit Chart.Detailed cost information is available on the budget sheet (link at top of page).
+Basic cost information is available on the Cost and Credit Chart.Detailed cost information is available on the budget sheet.

 Students seeking need-based financial support are encouraged to apply for the GEC Access Scholarship.

-If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your study abroad program.
+If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your program.